SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 A few moments later, I hear the door close behind her.

-"What was a yes?"

-"You'll see later, sound good?"

-"Okay, sounds fun."

-"What now?"

-"I don't know, what do you wanna do?"
+"What do you wanna do now?"
+Pinkie asks.

 *Hug you again.*